-The project activity is a small-scale hydro project and was not applied under any other GHG mechanism prior to this registration with UCR.
-Also, project has not been applied for any other environmental crediting or certification mechanism.
+The project activity is a bundle of three small-scale hydro projects and projects were never applied under any other GHG mechanism prior to this registration with UCR.
+Also, the capacities or the total project as a whole has not been applied for any other environmental crediting or certification mechanism.
+Hence project will not cause double accounting of carbon credits (i.e., COUs).